Push-Pull Gradient Methods for Distributed Optimization in Networks: A Push-Pull Gradient Method

 \subsection{Unifying Different Distributed Computational Architecture}

-We now demonstrate how the proposed algorithm (\ref{algorithm P-P}) unifies different types of distributed architecture, including decentralized, centralized, and semi-centralized architecture..
+We now demonstrate how the proposed algorithm (\ref{algorithm P-P}) unifies different types of distributed architecture, including decentralized, centralized, and semi-centralized architecture.
 For the fully decentralized case, suppose we have a graph $\mathcal{G}$ that is undirected and connected.
 Then we can set $\mathcal{G}_\mathbf{R}=\mathcal{G}_{\mathbf{C}}=\mathcal{G}$ and let $\mathbf{R}=\mathbf{C}$ be symmetric matrices, in which case the proposed algorithm degrades to the one considered in~\cite{nedic2017achieving,xu2015augmented}; if the graph is directed and strongly connected, we can also let $\mathcal{G}_\mathbf{R}=\mathcal{G}_{\mathbf{C}}=\mathcal{G}$ and design the weights for $\mathbf{R}$ and $\mathbf{C}$ correspondingly.

 To illustrate the less straightforward situation of (semi)-centralized networks, let us give a simple example.
 Consider a four-node star network composed by $\{1,2,3,4\}$ where node $1$ is situated at the center and nodes $2$, $3$, and $4$ are (bidirectionally) connected with node $1$ but not connected to each other.
-In this case, the matrix $\mathbf{R}$ in our algorithm can be chosen as
+In this case, the matrix $\mathbf{R}$ in our algorithm can be chosen as { } For a graphical illustration, the corresponding network topologies of $\Gra_\mathbf{R}$ and $\Gra_\mathbf{C}$ are shown in Fig. \ref{fig:Toy}.